-As of December 31, 2009 and 2008 we had an accumulated deficit of \$39,920,541 and \$31,795,441, respectively.
-We expect to incur significant and increasing operating losses for the next several years as we expand our research and development, continue our clinical trials of SP-304 for the treatment of GI disorders, acquire or license technologies, advance other product candidates into clinical development, including SP-333, seek regulatory approval and, if we receive FDA approval, commercialize our products.
+As of December 31, 2010 we had an accumulated deficit of \$55,141,982.
+We expect to incur significant and increasing operating losses for the next several years as we expand our research and development, continue our clinical trials of plecanatide for the treatment of GI disorders, acquire or license technologies, advance other product candidates into clinical development, including SP-333, seek regulatory approval and, if we receive FDA approval, commercialize our products.
 Because of the numerous risks and uncertainties associated with our product development efforts, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
 If we are unable to achieve and then maintain profitability, the market value of our common stock will likely decline.

-We will need to raise substantial additional capital within the next year to fund our operations, and our failure to obtain funding when needed may force us to delay, reduce or eliminate our product development programs or collaboration efforts.
+We will need to raise substantial additional capital within the next year to fund our operations, and our failure to obtain funding when needed may force us to delay, reduce or eliminate our product development programs.

-Our operations have consumed substantial amounts of cash since inception.
+Our operations have consumed \$21,852,749 since inception through December 31, 2010.
 We expect to continue to spend substantial amounts to:

-- continue clinical development of SP-304 to treat GI disorders; - continue development of other product candidates, including SP-333; - finance our general and administrative expenses; - prepare regulatory approval applications and seek approvals for SP-304 and other product candidates, including SP-333; - license or acquire additional technologies; - launch and commercialize our product candidates, if any such product candidates receive regulatory approval; and - develop and implement sales, marketing and distribution capabilities.
+- continue clinical development of plecanatide to treat GI disorders; - continue development of other product candidates, including SP-333; - finance our general and administrative expenses; - prepare regulatory approval applications for plecanatide and other product candidates, including SP-333; - license or acquire additional technologies; - launch and commercialize our product candidates, if any such product candidates receive regulatory approval; and - develop and implement sales, marketing and distribution capabilities.

-We will be required to raise additional capital within the next year to complete the development and commercialization of our current product candidates and to continue to fund operations at the current cash expenditure levels.
+We will be required to raise additional capital within the next year to continue the development and commercialization of our current product candidates and to continue to fund operations at the current cash expenditure levels.
 Our future funding requirements will depend on many factors, including, but not limited to:

-- the rate of progress and cost of our clinical trials and other development activities; - any future decisions we may make about the scope and prioritization of the programs we pursue; - the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - the costs and timing of regulatory approval; - the costs of establishing sales, marketing and distribution capabilities; - the effect of competing technological and market developments; - the terms and timing of any collaborative, licensing and other arrangements that we may establish; and general market conditions for offerings from biopharmaceutical companies.
+- the rate of progress and cost of our clinical trials and other development activities; - any future decisions we may make about the scope and prioritization of the programs we pursue; - the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - the costs and timing of regulatory approval; - the costs of establishing sales, marketing and distribution capabilities; - the effect of competing technological and market developments; - the terms and timing of any collaborative, licensing and other arrangements that we may establish; and - general market conditions for offerings from biopharmaceutical companies.